Biathlon

 -

 Register at Biathlon Canada’s Zone 4 page.
-Fees are generally dependent on age and/or whether you will compete in any races.
+Fees vary based on membership category.
 Should you have any questions about this, e-mail biathlon@bvnordic.ca.

 -